benaston/NFeature/readme.md

 	//Here is a function that will only return 'true' if the feature is TestFeatureA
-	//Your function might be more elaborate involving, for example, checking of site
+	//Your function might be more elaborate involving.
+For example: checking of site
-	//load or user role.
+	//load, user role or presence of a cookie.
 	Func<FeatureSetting<Feature>, EmptyArgs, bool> fn = (f, args) => f == Feature.TestFeatureA;

 ```